‘Trusting in God; Growing in Wisdom’

 Implementation

-Central to our curriculum is our focus on the development of a rich vocabulary and this is evident in classroom displays and in our carefully planned sequences of lessons.
-Children are immersed in high-quality texts, where rich and varied vocabulary is taught explicitly and modelled by adults in school.
-This ‘modelled’ and ‘taught discretely’ approach to the acquisition of vocabulary supports the closing of the vocabulary gap for our most disadvantaged children and, in doing so, creates writers of the highest standards.
+Central to our curriculum is our focus on the development of a rich vocabulary which is taught explicitly and modelled by adults in school.
+This approach to the acquisition of vocabulary supports the closing of the vocabulary gap for our most disadvantaged children and develops in all children a passion for the power and potential of language.
+Children are given opportunities to experiment with new vocabulary in both poetry and prose.

 Spelling